 Frances Ryan – Scottish Artist from Denny, Stirlingshire

-Frances studied Fine Art, Printmaking at DJCAD Dundee and an MFA at Edinburgh College of Art and works in Collage using found images, vintage ephemera, mixed media and mark making.
+Frances studied Fine Art at DJCAD Dundee and at Edinburgh College of Art, she works in Collage using found images, vintage ephemera, mixed media and mark making.
 In this world saturated with images Collage brings a focus on looking, on finding hidden narratives, on connected histories and shared experiences.

-I specialize in Collage and Mark Making, I explore memory, nostalgia, relationships, and both local and personal histories.
-My work has often been described as poetic and emotional and it often revolves around characters both real and imagined, bringing characters and narrative to life to tell their story and often highlights both the characters vulnerability and strength.
+I explore found histories and conjoined identities.
+My work has been described as poetic and emotional and it often revolves around characters both real and imagined, bringing a narrative to life to tell their story and highlight both weakness and strength.